 What Are The Symptoms Of Hepatitis B?

 Most patient with hepatitis B does not have symptoms.
-Only rarely, they can have symptoms of loss of appetite, persistent fatigue, vomiting, and jaundice.
+In some adult with acute hepatitis B, they can have symptoms of loss of appetite, persistent fatigue, vomiting, and jaundice.
 You have chronic hepatitis B if you have the Hepatitis B surface antigen positive (a blood test) for more than 6 months, even if you do not show any symptoms.
 Most people would not know they are infected unless they get tested in a clinic.
 For those with chronic hepatitis B, the silent damage to the liver can occur for years until liver cirrhosis or liver cancer is discovered when it may then be too late.

 Late symptoms of hepatitis B when the person has complications of cirrhosis are lower limbs swelling, abdominal swelling, jaundice and vomiting blood.
 They may have weight loss and abdominal pain if there is associated advanced liver cancer.
 Patient with advanced cirrhosis may also suffer from kidney failure, confusion or difficulty breathing.